Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/car/README.md

 ## Sample Data

-Provide a small snippet or example from the dataset:
+An example of how the dataset is structured:

 | buying | maint | doors | persons | lug_boot | safety | class |
 | --- | --- | --- | --- | --- | --- | --- |